 And obviously no market day is complete without ice cream!
 Moro Gelato is in charge of this and they create amazing ice cream.
 They have the most gorgeous mint coloured ice cream stand with all the flavours hidden away!
 I had a scoop of chocolate and salted caramel or squished into one sticky mess.
 It was delicious and not excited about having to share!

 My mom’s favourite part of the market is the flowers.
 There is the most beautiful florist at the market called Okasie.
-There is a lady names Manon who works freelance for Okasie and is at the market with them once a month.
-Ask if she’s there have her create a bespoke flower arrangement for you.
+Ask if Manon is there and have her create a bespoke flower arrangement for you.
 She is unbelievably talented and you can pick and chose all your favourites with her expert guidance!
-We were surprised by how affordable her big bunches of flowers were – and if you do have a budget constraint work with her to chose more affordable flower options for your bouquet.
+We were surprised by how affordable her big bunches of flowers were.
+And if you do have a budget constraint work with her to chose more affordable flower options for your bouquet.

 Happy marketing 🙂